Iron IV Therapy

 What to Expect:

 Our doctors will administer your iron sucrose infusion (Venofer).
 Relax, watch television or a movie or listen to music in one our reclining chairs while receiving your iron treatment.
 You can bring in your hematocrit and hemoglobin labs for the doctor to review during your consultation.
 The iron infusion takes about an hour and you can immediately go back to your normal activities.
 It usually takes about two weeks to see improvement in your hemoglobin or hematocrit.
 The doctor can order labs via LabCorp two weeks after your treatment to determine that your hemoglobin and hematocrit have returned to normal.
 Our doctors can also identify the cause of your anemia and provide treatment if needed.
-Prices range form $300 to $600 depending on the dosage required.
+Prices range form $200 to $600 (1.5gms to 10gms) depending on the dosage required.
 The doctor will help you determine which dose is right for you.
 Same day appointment are available!

 Helpful Articles: